biggis-project/biggis-docs/docs/data_sources/ground_surface_related/sentinel2/index.md

 # Sentinel 2

+!!! todo
+    Adrian (EFTAS)
+    : optimize text

+Used in [Landuse classification](../../../demos/landuse.md) as input to classify landcover for the landuse analysis

+## Description

 Sentinel 2 dataset is multispectral satellite raster data with 13 bands in the visible (RGB), near infrared (NIR) and short wave infrared (SWIR) spectrum.
 It can be updated approximately every 5 days.
 The Sentinel-2A and 2B satellites are operated by the European Space Agency (ESA) as part of the Copernicus Programme.